joecooldoo/Text-Based_Snap/README.md

 Please reach out to us at [contact@snap.berkeley.edu](mailto:contact@snap.berkeley.edu).

 ## License
-Copyright (C) 2008-2021 by Jens Mönig, Brian Harvey, and WarpedWartWars
+Copyright (C) 2008-2021 by Jens Mönig, Brian Harvey, WarpedWartWars, and joecooldoo

 Snap! is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as